jthoms1/backbone.includes/README.md

 });

 /*
- * Create model, define expected sub models/collections that will be included */ var user = new User() user.setIncludes(OrganizationList, RoleList);
+ * Create model, define expected sub models/collections that will be included.
+ * Passing reference to the submodels collections always backbone.includes to choose
+ * whether a model or collection should be used based on whether the attribute is a
+ * collection or an object.
+ */
+var user = new User();
+user.setIncludes(OrganizationList, RoleList);
 user.set({
 	'id': 1,